JdeRobot/RL-Studio/_pages/home.md

 {% include feature_row %}

-RL-Studio is a library for the creation of artificial intelligence algorithms based on learning by reinforcement and applied to robotics.
+RL-Studio is a library for the creation of artificial intelligence algorithms based on reinforcement learning and applied to robotics.